-As shown in Table 3.13-6 under Impact LU #3, construction of the B-P Build Alternatives would result in the direct and permanent conversion of between 6,974 and 7,144 acres of land planned for nontransportation uses, depending on the B-P Build Alternative.
-In addition to these direct impacts on land planned for nontransportation uses, all B-P Build Alternatives could disrupt one planned development area along the alignment.
-The B-P Build Alternatives would disrupt the planned development area to the same extent.
+As shown in Table 3.13-6 under Impact LU #3, construction of the B-P Build Alternatives would result in the direct and permanent conversion of between 6,056 and 6,164 acres of land planned for nontransportation uses, depending on the B-P Build Alternative.
+In addition to these direct impacts on planned development, all B-P Build Alternatives could disrupt three planned development areas along the alignment.
+The B-P Build Alternatives would disrupt the planned development areas to the same extent.

 As described in Impact LU #1, construction of the B-P Build Alternatives would require the temporary use of some land for construction activities.
 Many of the parcels that could be used for construction and staging areas are already developed with urban uses, while other parcels are currently vacant.
 Those vacant parcels are designated for agricultural uses or future development in local land use planning documents.
-Table 3.13-7 shows the acreage of land that would be subject to temporary conversion by planned land use type for the B-P Build Alternatives, the CCNM Design Option, the Refined CCNM Design Option, the Lancaster North B MOWF site, the Avenue M LMF/MOWF, and the Palmdale Station area.
+Table 3.13-7 shows the acreage of land that would be subject to temporary conversion by planned land use type for the B-P Build Alternatives, the CCNM Design Option, the Refined CCNM Design Option, the Lancaster North B MOWF site, the Avenue M LMF Zone, and the Palmdale Station area.
 If the construction staging areas associated with the B-P Build Alternatives that are currently vacant are not returned to their original condition after completion of the project, future planned development on those parcels could be precluded by requiring the owners of those properties to complete additional earthwork and site preparation activities.